 All attendance and punctuality is monitored by the school and the Education Welfare Officer (EWO) and parents/carers will be contacted if the school or the EWO have a concern.

-For more details on pupil school attendance and punctuality, please read the School Attendance Policy (Spring 2019) or speak to the school office.
+For more details on pupil school attendance and punctuality, please read the ASST Attendance Policy (December 2022) or speak to the school office.